Unstable Cores are the source of instability in chemical reaction networks: Proof of Theorem

 The above proves that a matrix $A$ is autocatalytic in $\pmb{\Gamma}$ if and only if $A^{NC}$ is autocatalytic in $\pmb{\Gamma}^{NC}$.
 The preservation of minimality follows from a straightforward observation. $B$ is a submatrix of $A$ in $\pmb{\Gamma}$ if and only if $B^{NC}$ is a submatrix of $A^{NC}$ in $\pmb{\Gamma}^{NC}$.
 Thus, $A$ does not contain any autocatalytic proper submatrix if and only if $A^{NC}$ does not contain any autocatalytic proper submatrix. \end{proof}

-We call a \emph{non-explicitly-catalytic network} (in short: \emph{NC-network}) a network that does not possess any explicitly-catalytic reaction.
-Since autocatalytic cores of a network $\pmb{\Gamma}$ can be studied in its NC-extension $\pmb{\Gamma}^{NC}$ as a consequence of Lemma~\ref{SIlem:extension}, we proceed now by considering NC-networks.
-The advantage is that in NC-networks the stoichiometric matrix $S$ fully determines the reactivity matrix $R$, $R_{jm} \neq 0$ if and only if $S_{mj}<0$.
-We will come back to general explicitly-catalytic networks in the next section.
-A first consequence of this approach is that autocatalytic matrices and cores can be defined on a pure matrix level, with no reference to the stoichiometric coefficients.
+Since the autocatalytic cores of a network $\pmb{\Gamma}$ can be studied in its NC-extension $\pmb{\Gamma}^{NC}$ as a consequence of Lemma~\ref{lem:extension}, we proceed now by considering NC-networks, only.
+The advantage, {we repeat,} is that in NC-networks the stoichiometric matrix $S$ fully determines the reactivity matrix $R$, $R_{jm} \neq 0$ if and only if $S_{mj}<0$.
+A first consequence of this approach is that autocatalytic matrices and cores can be defined purely at the matrix level, without reference to the stoichiometric coefficients.
 We have indeed the following proposition.